society-io/society.io/README.md

 #### Back-End:
-The game's RESTful APO is build with Node.js, Express, MongoDB, & Mongoose.
+The game's RESTful API is built with Node.js, Express, MongoDB, & Mongoose.
+Data is transferred between the client & server using Socket.io.

 ##### Server: